Custom Search

 Health Problems

 The Beauceron is generally a healthy, hardy breed.
-Some lines are prone to bloat and like any breed over 40 pounds, the Beaucerons are prone to hip dysplasia.
+Some lines are prone to bloat and like any breed over 40 pounds, Beaucerons are prone to hip dysplasia.
 Ninety-five percent of all breeders in the U.S. breed only hip certified stock.

 Living Conditions